zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Having a param start command could help with the startup synchronization issues.
 But that means params cannot be used by anything starting before it.

 ### Calibration
+* set_tune in mag_calibration_worker in mag_calibration.cpp not working
+* Move commander module to apps side to avoid all the changes needed for pthread issues?
 * Remove the px4_usleeps when the parameter set handshake fixes are implemented
    * Accelerometer.cpp, Gyroscope.cpp, level_calibration.cpp
 * Fix code problems